Martha Tabram: Jack the Ripper

-The police did not connect the murder with Smith's, but they did connect her death with the later five murders.
+The police did not connect Tabram's murder with Smith's, but they did connect Tabram's death with the later five murders.
 Later students of the Ripper murders have largely excluded Tabram from the list of Ripper victims, chiefly because her throat was not cut in the manner of later victims, nor was she eviscerated.
-This view was advanced by Sir Melville Macnaghten, Assistant Chief Constable of the Metropolitan Police Service Criminal Investigation Department, who implied that Tabram was murdered by an unidentified soldier or soldiers in an 1894 memorandum on the murders.
-Dr Killeen, who performed the post mortem on Tabram, strengthened this belief with his opinion that two weapons were used—one of Tabram's wounds, which penetrated the chest bone, was inflicted with a weapon longer and stouter than the others, a dagger or possibly a bayonet, while the others were inflicted with a shorter, slimmer knife.
+This view was advanced by Sir Melville Macnaghten, Assistant Chief Constable of the Metropolitan Police Service Criminal Investigation Department, who implied in an 1894 memorandum that Tabram had been murdered by an unidentified soldier or soldiers.
+Dr Killeen, who performed the post‑mortem examination, strengthened this belief with his opinion that two weapons were used: one of Tabram's wounds, which penetrated the chest bone, had been inflicted with a longer and stouter weapon, such as a dagger or possibly a bayonet, while the others were made with a shorter, slimmer knife.

 Several 20th-century psychological reports have assumed Mary Ann Nichols to have been Jack the Ripper's first victim, but add that her murder was unlikely to have been his first attack.
-Some have suggested the Ripper may have murdered Tabram before perfecting his modus operandi of overpowering and cutting the throats of his victims.
-Other researchers, however, such as Philip Sugden in The Complete History of Jack the Ripper, and Sean Day in Peter Underwood's Jack the Ripper: One Hundred Years of Mystery, do view Tabram as a probable Ripper victim.
+Some have suggested that the Ripper may have murdered Tabram before perfecting his modus operandi of overpowering his victims and cutting their throats.
+Other researchers, however, such as Philip Sugden in The Complete History of Jack the Ripper and Sean Day in Peter Underwood's Jack the Ripper: One Hundred Years of Mystery, consider Tabram a probable Ripper victim.

-Sir Melville Macnaghten was only actively involved in the Whitechapel murders investigation between 1889 and 1891; thus, his notes reflect only the opinions of some police officers at the time and include several factual errors in the information presented pertaining to possible suspects.
-Serial killers have been known to have changed their murder weapons, but especially to develop their modus operandi over time, as the Ripper did with increasingly severe mutilations.
-While the five canonical Ripper murders were located roughly north, south, east and west of Whitechapel, Tabram's murder occurred close to their geographic centre.
-It is possible that her murder was one of the first committed by the Ripper before he had chosen his later modus operandi.
+Macnaghten was only actively involved in the Whitechapel murders investigation between 1889 and 1891; thus, his notes reflect only the opinions of some police officers at the time and include several factual errors in the information presented about possible suspects.
+Serial killers have been known to change their murder weapons, and especially to develop their modus operandi over time, as the Ripper did with increasingly severe mutilations.
+While the five canonical Ripper murders were located roughly north, south, east, and west of Whitechapel, Tabram's murder occurred close to their geographic centre.
+It is possible that her murder was one of the first committed by the Ripper before he had settled on his later modus operandi.

-In 1998 an Australian researcher, Ted Linn, produced his findings in a booklet called The Case of the Redhanded Copycat, in which he outlines his case that Martha's husband, Henry Samuel Tabram, was the real Ripper.
-He bases this on cryptographic clues he claims to have found in letters written by the Ripper and other evidence.
+In 1998, an Australian researcher, Ted Linn, published a booklet called The Case of the Redhanded Copycat, in which he outlined his case that Martha's husband, Henry Samuel Tabram, was the real Ripper.
+He bases this claim on cryptographic clues he believed he had found in letters attributed to the Ripper, along with other evidence.